-To the best of my knowledge, Section 2 of this report is complete and accurate and contains sufficient information to disclose, fully and fairly, the funded condition of the Miscellaneous 2.5% at 55 Risk Pool.
-This valuation is based on the member and financial data as of June 30, 2011 provided by the various CalPERS databases and the benefits under this Risk Pool with CalPERS as of the date this report was produced.
-It is my opinion that the valuation has been performed in accordance with generally accepted actuarial principles, in accordance with standards of practice prescribed by the Actuarial Standards Board, and that the assumptions and methods are internally consistent and reasonable for this risk pool, as prescribed by the CalPERS Board of Administration according to provisions set forth in the California Public Employees' Retirement Law.
+To the best of our knowledge, Section 2 of this report is complete and accurate and contains sufficient information to disclose, fully and fairly, the funded condition of the Safety 3.0% at 55 Risk Pool.
+This valuation is based on the member and financial data as of June 30, 2012 provided by the various CalPERS databases and the benefits under this Risk Pool with CalPERS as of the date this report was produced.
+Changes to the pool that will occur as a result of PEPRA are not reflected in this report.
+It is our opinion that the valuation has been performed in accordance with generally accepted actuarial principles, in accordance with standards of practice prescribed by the Actuarial Standards Board, and that the assumptions and methods are internally consistent and reasonable for this risk pool, as prescribed by the CalPERS Board of Administration according to provisions set forth in the California Public Employees' Retirement Law.

-The undersigned is an actuary for CalPERS, who is a member of the American Academy of Actuaries and the Society of Actuaries and meets the Qualification Standards of the American Academy of Actuaries to render the actuarial opinion contained herein.
+The undersigned are CaIPERS staff actuaries who are members of the American Academy of Actuaries and the Society of Actuaries and meets the Qualification Standards of the American Academy of Actuaries to render the actuarial opinion contained herein.

-SHELLY CHU, ASA, MAAA Senior Pension Actuary, CalPERS
+SHELLY CHU, ASA, MAAA Senior Pension Actuary, CalPERS Pool Actuary

-Pool Actuary